• Skip to primary navigation

 The Rules of Abseiling: To ensure safety during this activity, the following rules are important to follow:

 1. Safety Equipment: Before attempting an abseil, ensure you have the necessary safety equipment.
-This typically includes a harness, helmet, appropriate ropes, carabiners, descender device, and backup systems like prusik cords or autoblocks.
+This typically includes a harness, helmet, appropriate ropes, carabiners, a descender device, and backup systems like prusik cords or autoblocks.

 2. Knowledge and Training: Abseiling requires proper knowledge and training.
 Learn the techniques, knots, and safety procedures from a qualified instructor or experienced individual before attempting it on your own.